MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Calling_Generic_Methods.md

 $object.MethodName[generic_type_arguments](method_arguments)
 ```

-The `generic_type_arguments` can be a a single type, or comma-separated list of types, like
+The `generic_type_arguments` can be a a single type or comma-separated list of types, like
 `[string, int]`, including other generic types like
 `$obj.MethodName[string, System.Collections.Generic.Dictionary[string, int]]()`

+The `method_arguments` can be zero or more items.

 For more information, see [Generics in .NET](/dotnet/standard/generics/).